Federer, Barty seek to polish up their Wimbledon act - RFI

 She has a 2019 French Open Grand Slam crown to her credit but has yet to venture past the fourth round at Wimbledon.

-Her patchy three-set win over Carla Suarez Navarro in the first round showed there are still creases to be ironed out if she is to emulate Cawley.
+Her patchy three-set win over Carla Suarez Navarro in the first round showed there are still creases to be ironed out.

 - 'Natural grass' -